 Westbrook has a designated medication room, which is located on the 1st floor.
 The medication room is located off a corridor prior to entering the main office area.
-There is a separate key that locks and unlocks this room (purple).
 This room must be kept locked at all times except when medication is being received or administered.
 Staff must never leave this room unsupervised when it is in use.
 This designated medication room must only be used for the purpose of storing, administering and recording medication.
 This designated medication room is restricted to authorised staff only.